brem-21/Devops/README.md

 - **Proper tagging** - Buckets are tagged with environment and owner information
 - **Error handling** - Script includes proper error checking and validation
 - **Timestamped naming** - Unique bucket names with timestamp to avoid conflicts
+- **Cost analysis** - Comprehensive cost breakdown for informed decision-making

+## Cost Analysis

+Understanding the financial implications of multi-region deployment is crucial for any DevOps professional.
+This project includes a detailed cost analysis comparing storage and operational costs across all three regions.

+ **See [cost-analysis.md](cost-analysis.md) for detailed pricing breakdown and cost optimization recommendations.**

+Key findings:
+- US East 1 offers the most cost-effective storage at $2.30/month for 100GB
+- Total monthly cost for 100GB across all three regions: $7.31
+- Regional pricing variations can impact budget planning significantly

 ## Best Practices Demonstrated